Rantala incident: Incident in the Russian media

 The first news of the incident was published by Interfax on 19 February with the commentaries of Finnish Anti-Fascist Committee activist Johan Bäckman and the boy's mother Inga Rantala.
 After that the event became one of the most debated issues in Russia and Bäckman was a central commentator of the case in Russian media.
 According to Kommersant, Bäckman was the primary source of the incident.

 The Russian media has mainly presented the incident by the parents' side.
 Most of information of the case is from the mother as the Finnish authorities do not give information of any individual child custody case.
-According to Russian media the boy was taken into custody when he revealed that his mother "slapt" him and that the mother planned to take him to Russia.
+According to Russian media the boy was taken into custody when he revealed that his mother slapped him and that the mother planned to take him to Russia.
 Part of the media speculated that the reason was an anti-Russian sentiment in Finland; according to Kommersant, Bäckman has mostly been the source of these allegations.

 Incident in the Finnish media

 The Finnish media has mainly focused on the reactions in Russian media.
 The incident was a minor news until Pavel Astakhov visited in Finland.
 According to the Finnish newspaper Helsingin Sanomat the incident was probably a part of the Russian internal politics, which was led from Moscow.
 The Russian authorities knew the real background of the case, but kept it on the news for weeks.
-The peak moment occurred as Astakhov, a lawyer with KGB training, arrived Turku with dozens of Russian journalists.
+The peak moment occurred as Astakhov, a lawyer with KGB training, arrived in Turku with dozens of Russian journalists.